 Certain research protocols conducted by faculty of the University may require the use of controlled substances.
-As part of the planning for the use of such substances in research, the research protocol must be reviewed by the Assistant Vice President for Research and authorization given for the use of the specific substances.
+As part of the planning for the use of such substances in research, the research protocol must be reviewed by the Director of Research and Sponsored Programs and authorization given for the use of the specific substances.

 In conducting research with controlled substances, all authorized personnel must comply with University policies, federal and state laws and regulations regarding background checks, use, licensure; storage requirements, inventory maintenance, substance disposal, reporting and record keeping in accordance with Title 21, Part 1300-1308 of the Code of Federal Regulations (CFR).

-The Assistant Vice President for Research will assist researchers in complying with applicable rules and regulations and provide information regarding University procedures.
+The Director of Research and Sponsored Programs will assist researchers in complying with applicable rules and regulations and provide information regarding University procedures.

-Authorized Personnel – An individual working on a research protocol authorized by the Assistant Vice President for Research
+Authorized Personnel – An individual working on a research protocol authorized by the Director of Research and Sponsored Programs.